 Already world-renowned for its presentation and preservation of artist-built environments, the John Michael Kohler Arts Center has begun construction of the Art Preserve—a 54,000-square-foot satellite facility designed to elevate the experience of its collection to new heights.

-At the Art Preserve, traditional understandings of museum storage are reenvisioned in favor of an approach that allows—in fact, encourages—engaging with the 20,000-plus works by artist-environment builders in the Arts Center’s collection.
+At the Art Preserve, traditional understandings of museum storage are reenvisioned in favor of an approach that allows—in fact, encourages—engaging with the 25,000 objects in the Arts Center collection of artist-built environments.
 While it meets the projected needs of safely housing an expanding collection, the Art Preserve’s curated storage also answers the challenges of increased interest in this remarkable art form.
 Once limited to viewing the artwork only when exhibited at the John Michael Kohler Arts Center or on loan at other institutions, researchers and the public will have access to view the collection year-round, year after year at the Art Preserve.

 Situated on a 38-acre green space rising above the Sheboygan River, the Art Preserve is located at 3636 Lower Falls Road on the west perimeter of Sheboygan.
 The site offers easy access from major thoroughfares and connectivity with existing cultural assets including Bookworm Gardens, Sheboygan County Historical Museum, UW-Sheboygan, the Arts Center, downtown Sheboygan, and the South Pier district.

 The three-level building, designed by tres birds workshop of Denver, Colorado, embraces an aesthetic in harmony with the work it houses.
 Materials favored by the creators of art environments have been incorporated into the building’s exterior façade and interior.